is the Wheeler Center for Advanced Studies?

 In addition to the core academic requirements magnet

-student are required to take 10 math/science core
+students are required to take 10 Math/Science core

-classes & complete one of the magnet recognized Technology Pathways consisting of 3 specific courses.
+classes & 4 Magnet recognized Technology classes.
 The Center specializes

 in several areas including Engineering, Robotics, Medical Biotechnology, Forensics, Advanced Chemistry and Chemical Engineering.